YilmazBatal/YilmazBatal/README.md

-# Yo, Yılmaz here👋
+# Yılmaz here👋

-## Developing Mobile Games also interested in economics and trading.
+## Developing Video Games also interested in economics and trading.
 - Even tho i declined microsoft's job offer, it doesn't mean i will decline yours! (pls hire me)
-- 🔭 Check out my [website] [itch.io] and [PlayStore] (unavailable)
+- 🔭 Check out my [Linkedin] & [Website] & [itch.io] & [PlayStore] (unavailable)

 ### "Cowie - Your Virtual Pet" publishing soon!!!
 (90/90)
-- Code will be publishing on here so you can MOCK my code 💀
+- Code will be publishing on here so you can MOCK my code!

 ### Favorite Language and Tools: